heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 this common workload identity authentication practice as an RFC in order to obtain consistency and promote interoperability in industry.

+# Architecture and Message Flow
+TODO - ASCII Diagram showing the flow between the client with a JWT, the Server receiving it and the OIDC endpoint from which the keys are retrieved.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

+# JWT used for Authentication over HTTP
+TODO describes how the JWT is used over HTTP (protocol binding) - maybe just refer to RFC 7523.
+Leave door open for other protocol bindings that can be defined elsewhere

+# Key Discovery
+TODO describes the key discovery mechanism - refer to OpenID Connecct discovery mechanisms,

+# JWT Format and Processing Requriements

+## JWT Format
+TODO - describe claims and format of JWT needed.

+## JWT Processsing
+TODO - how should the client and server process the JWT (verification etc)

+## JWT Provisioning
+TODO - describe where the JWT may come from.
+Who issues it etc (could also be a security consideration)

 # Security Considerations